Privacy Assessments Are Increasingly Required

 Key Aspects Of Our Privacy Assessment Services:

-- Automated Decision-Making and Profiling: We evaluate the implications of automated decision-making processes and profiling activities to ensure they comply with applicable privacy laws.
-This includes assessing how decisions are made and ensuring transparency and fairness in these processes.
+1. Automated Decision-Making and Profiling: We assess the implications of automated decision-making processes and profiling activities to ensure they comply with applicable data protection and privacy laws.
+This includes evaluating how decisions are made and ensuring transparency and fairness in these processes.

-- Artificial Intelligence (AI) Assessments: With AI playing an increasingly significant role in data processing, our assessments focus on the ethical and legal use of AI.
-We help you understand and mitigate the privacy risks associated with AI, ensuring that your AI systems are compliant with current regulations in the United States and in other jurisdictions, such as the European Union and its recently passed AI Act.
+2. Artificial Intelligence (AI) Assessments: As AI plays an increasingly significant role in data processing, our assessments focus on the ethical and legal use of AI.
+We help you understand and mitigate the privacy risks associated with AI, ensuring that your AI systems comply with current regulations in the United States and other jurisdictions, such as the European Union and its recently passed AI Act.

 Anatomy Of A Privacy Impact Assessment

-Though the exact substance of a privacy assessment may differ depending on the applicable laws and processing activity types, there are several key themes and components that comprise a comprehensive privacy assessment, including the following:
+Though the exact substance of a privacy assessment may differ depending on the applicable laws and processing activity types, several key themes and components comprise a comprehensive privacy assessment, including the following:

-- Data Processing Type: The starting point of a privacy assessment is to identify the data processing, including its purpose, technical functions, capabilities, and scope so that risks can be assessed and mitigated.
+1. Data Processing Type: The starting point of a privacy assessment is to identify the data processing, including its purpose, technical functions, capabilities, and scope, so that risks can be assessed and mitigated.

-- Personal Information Processed: It is essential to identify the kinds of personal information collected.
+2. Personal Information Processed: It is essential to identify the kinds of personal information collected.
 It can range from the more benign, such as IP address and name, to the more sensitive, such as social security numbers and biometrics.
-The kinds of personal information collected will greatly affect the risks assessed.
+The types of personal information collected will significantly impact the risks assessed.

-- Data Mapping & Transfers: Though a data map should be a precursor to privacy assessments, as part of an assessment, data flows should be documented, including disclosure to service providers and associated data processing agreements (DPAs) and cross-border data transfers.
+3. Data Mapping & Transfers: Although a data map should be a precursor to privacy assessments, as part of the assessment, data flows should be documented, including disclosures to service providers and associated data processing agreements (DPAs), as well as cross-border data transfers.
 This has implications for risk and compliance, such as in the context of the Data Privacy Framework (DPF).

-- Privacy Notices & Disclosures: Privacy notices and related disclosures, including for particular processing types such as those involving AI or automated decisions or profiling, should be accounted for in the assessment to ensure that compliance obligations and broader transparency goals are met.
+4. Privacy Notices & Disclosures: Privacy notices and related disclosures, including those for specific processing types such as AI or automated decisions, or profiling, should be considered in the assessment to ensure compliance obligations and broader transparency goals are met.

-- Administrative & Technical Safeguards: Especially in relation to more sensitive or high-risk processing activities, ensuring adequate safeguards, including cybersecurity measures, is critical.
-For example, access controls play a leading role, and ways to monitor any unauthorized access are of great importance.
+5. Administrative & Technical Safeguards: Especially in relation to more sensitive or high-risk processing activities, ensuring adequate safeguards, including cybersecurity measures, is critical.
+For example, access controls play a crucial role, and methods for monitoring unauthorized access are of great importance.

-- Privacy Rights Compliance: Specifics about how privacy rights compliance, ranging from data subject access requests to deletion requests (DSARs), among others, should be outlined for processing activities.
+6. Privacy Rights Compliance: Specific details about how privacy rights compliance, including data subject access requests (DSARs) and deletion requests, should be outlined for processing activities.

-- Applicable Jurisdictions & Related Laws: Note the jurisdictions and laws applicable to the processing activity being assessed.
-Some of the most common laws of relevance are sector-specific laws such as the Health Insurance Portability and Accountability Act (HIPAA) in the healthcare context, as well as comprehensive privacy laws from across the globe.
+7. Applicable Jurisdictions & Related Laws: Note the jurisdictions and laws applicable to the processing activity being assessed.
+Some of the most common laws relevant to this context are sector-specific laws, such as the Health Insurance Portability and Accountability Act (HIPAA) in the healthcare sector, as well as comprehensive privacy laws from around the world.
 There are also processing-specific laws, most notably in the AI context.

-- Identify Risk & Mitigate Accordingly: Risks identified in the privacy assessment process, ranging from third-party vendor risk to sensitive data disclosure and rights compliance, should be noted with corresponding mitigation steps to minimize said risk also noted and implemented.
+8. Identify Risks & Mitigate Accordingly: Risks identified during the privacy assessment process, ranging from third-party vendor risk to sensitive data disclosure and rights compliance, should be noted along with corresponding mitigation steps to minimize these risks, which should also be implemented.
 If the risk threshold is too high, the processing activity must not be employed.
 The exact threshold is highly specific and will include factoring in the processing type, risks, and laws in question.

 We Help Clients Assess Privacy Risk

 At RICHT, we are a privacy law firm helping clients protect personal data and maintain compliance with a dynamic regulatory landscape.
-Whether using an in-house “homegrown” privacy assessment solution or from a vendor such as OneTrust, our privacy assessment services offer you the experience and insights needed to navigate the complexities of data privacy law, ensuring your business is secure and compliant.
+Whether using an in-house, “homegrown” privacy assessment solution or one from a vendor such as OneTrust, our privacy assessment services provide you with the experience and insights necessary to navigate the complexities of data privacy law, ensuring your business is secure and compliant.